 Demographic history inference

 The demographic history of the Bermuda petrel was investigated by two approaches, both based on the site frequency spectrum (SFS).
-The folded SFS was calculated with easySFS (https://githu, commit: b866269), using a third dataset without missing data, MAF and maximum heterozygosity filters were not applied and all SNPs per RAD locus were included.
+The folded SFS was calculated with easySFS (https://github.com/isaacovercast/easySFS, commit: b866269), using a third dataset without missing data, MAF and maximum heterozygosity filters were not applied and all SNPs per RAD locus were included.